mr-nart/Kingmaker/NPCs/Adventurers/Tartuccio.md

 - **He/Him** -- Gnome -- Adult

->One of the adventurers called upon for the expeditions into the [[Stolen Lands]].
-Claims to be a business-gnome from [[New Stetven]] dealing in mostly magical goods, though Caine has never heard of him or his business.
+>One of the adventurers called upon for the expeditions into the [[Stolen Lands]]. *He is a spy from Pitax*, though he claims to be a business-gnome from [[New Stetven]] dealing in mostly magical goods, though Caine has never heard of him or his business.

 ## Traits
-Clearly has some sort of superiority complex. *Susceptible to flattery*, and particularly impressed by things relating to magic. *Racist against elves?*
+Clearly has some sort of superiority complex. *Susceptible to flattery*, and particularly impressed by things relating to magic. *Racist against elves*.

 ## Motivations
 He is almost certainly a spy from [[Pitax]] given that he framed [[Caidaranel Novori|Caine]] after the [[Black Tears]]' attack on Aldori Manor.